Nurse-Trainer Curriculum Manual

 Section 12 - Completion of Nursing Services Packet (NSP)

 - As of January 2012, a DHS Nurse-Trainer Training Program computer-based post test has been added.
-This will enhance the competency asessment of newly enrolled nurse-trainers and before becoming a nurse-trainer.
+This will enhance the competency assessment of newly enrolled nurse-trainers and before becoming a nurse-trainer.

-- If you do not complete the Nurse-Trainer test with at least 90%, you may retake the test.
-If you do not complete the Nurse-Trainer test the second time with at least 90%, you must retake the Nurse-Trainer class before retaking the Nurse-Trainer test.
+- If you do not complete the Nurse-Trainer test with at least 90%, you may retake the test up to three times.
+If you do not complete the Nurse-Trainer test the third time with at least 90%, you must retake the Nurse-Trainer two live webinars before retaking the Nurse-Trainer test.